The Mental Challenges of Golf

 Try this mental reset:

-- Acknowledge the mistake
+• Accept the mistake

-- Learn one thing
+• Learn one thing

-- Move on before the next shot
+• Move on before the next shot.

 “The next shot deserves your full attention.”